wyattsweet/tunetrakr/README.md

 # Tunetrakr

-This is a music productivity app to help musicians store data on music they know how to play and keep track of music they want to learn in the future.
+TuneTrakr is a music productivity app built with React.
+It's main purpose is to help musicians store data on music they know how to play and keep track of music they want to learn in the future.

-This app is built with HTML/CSS, React, Node.js and PostgreSQL.
+For now all you need to do to run the app locally is clone the repo, run `yarn install`.
+Then, `npm start` will run the development build.

-## Bootstrapping the app
+In the future, to run the app locally.
+The process will be something like:

 1. Clone repo
 2. run `yarn install`